tlerksuthirat/Twitter-COVID-vaccine/README.md

 # Twitter-vaccine
-To analyze the social impact data for vaccination
+To analyze the social impact of vaccination.